soootaleb/abcd/README.md

 - Leader starts & listens on 8080 (if port 8080 is provided as args[0])
 - Follower starts & listens on random port (if no argv[0] is provided)
-- Follower connects to leader on port 8080
+- Follower connects to leader on port 8080 (if no argv[0] is provided)
 - Follower receives "knownPeers" (with peerPort)
 - Follower connects to all peers (on peerPort)

 > Now a leader can be started & nodes added to cluster will be connected to leader and all other peers

-- Leader stends heartbeats to all peers
+- Leader sends heartbeats to all peers
-- Peers become candidates if not heartbeat before the electionTimeout
+- Peers become candidates if not heartbeat received before the electionTimeout
 - Peers send a callForVoteRequest to all knownPeers
 - Peers send a callForVoteReply (grantVote == true) to any callForVoteRequest received
-- Peer becomes leader if the callForVoteReply count reaches a majority (more than half of the cluster size)
+- Peer becomes leader if the callForVoteReply count reaches a majority (more than half of the cluster size which is knownPeers)
-- Peer elected leader increments the term
+- Peer which is elected leader increments the term
-- Peer elected sends "newTerm" to all knownPeers
+- Peer which is elected sends "newTerm" to all knownPeers
-- Peer receiving "newTerm" becomes follower, updates its term & leaderPort
+- Peer receiving "newTerm" becomes follower & updates its term

 > Now a peer is elected leader automatically if the leader is lost

 # Next steps